A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Introduction

 When processing time-dependent measurement signals, there is often a need to perform temporal smoothing prior to more refined data analysis.
 A commonly stated general motivation for this need is to suppress measurement noise, often based on the assumption that there is a well-defined underlying noise free signal that has been corrupted with some amount of measurement noise.

-A more fundamental approach to take on the need for performing temporal smoothing on temporal signals is to follow a multi-scale approach, based on the observation that measurements performed on real-world data may reflect different types of temporal structures at different temporal scales.
+A more fundamental approach to take on the need for performing temporal smoothing of temporal signals is to follow a multi-scale approach, based on the observation that measurements performed on real-world data may reflect different types of temporal structures at different temporal scales.
 In other words, even for the underlying noise free signal in the above signal+noise model, it may hold that the data reflect different types of underlying physical or biological processes at different temporal scales.
 The measurement process itself, by which a non-infinitesimal amount of energy needs to be integrated over some non-infinitesimal temporal duration on the physical sensor, does in this respect define an inner temporal scale of the measurements, beyond which there is no way to resolve temporal phenomena that occur faster than this inner temporal scale.
-Any real-world physical measurement does in this respect involve an inherent notion of temporal scale.
+Any real-world physical measurement does in this respect involve an inherent notion of temporal scale. \footnote{For a popular overview over the wide range of temporal scales in physics and how the choice of temporal scale of observation thus will influence our modelling and understanding of the world, see 't Hooft and Vandoren (\citeyear{HooVan14-book}).}